-- Determination of the discount rate, - Calculation of the Total OPEB Liability (TOL) from the valuation date to the measurement date, - Calculation of the Net OPEB Liability (NOL) at the discount rate as well as discount rates one percent higher and lower than the discount rate, and - Changes in the Net OPEB Liability.
+- Determination of the discount rate, - Calculation of the Total OPEB Liability (TOL) as of the valuation date, - Calculation of the Net OPEB Liability (NOL) at the discount rate as well as discount rates one percentage higher and lower than the discount rate, and - Changes in the Net OPEB Liability

 We have determined the costs and liabilities for the substantive plan using actuarial assumptions and methods that we consider reasonable.
-The information shown in this report is primarily for financial disclosure purposes since the biennial full valuations are used to actually adjust the Teacher funding contributions.
-The State contributions for the remaining members of the State-Sponsored Plans are based on premiums set by the premium studies.
+The information in this biennial full valuation is for both financial disclosure and to provide information that is used to adjust the Teacher funding contributions.
+The State contributions for the remaining members of the State Sponsored Plans are based on premiums set by the premium studies.

 The current premium rates reflect rate changes adopted by the Board of Trustees based on a premium study conducted in 2020.
 The basic premiums were unchanged for the Teacher group.
 Teachers pay \$0.05 bi-weekly per \$1,000 of coverage for active coverage and the State contributes an amount equal to the calculated ADC for retired teacher coverage.
 However, as these are set two years in advance, the actual contribution may be higher or lower than that given year's ADC.
-The premiums for State group employees also were unchanged.
-State group employees pay \$0.38 bi-weekly per \$1,000 of coverage for fiscal year (FY) 2021.
-This includes \$0.09 for active coverage and \$0.29 for retiree coverage.
-Premiums for retiree coverage will increase to \$0.33 for FY 2022 and to \$0.36 for FY 2024.
+The premiums for State group employees have increased to \$0.42 bi-weekly per \$1,000 of coverage for Fiscal Year (FY) 2022.
+This includes \$0.09 for active coverage and \$0.33 for retiree coverage.
+Premiums for retiree coverage will increase to \$0.36 for FY 2024.
 Any further increases would be determined by the next premium study in 2024.

-Board of Trustees Maine Public Employees' Retirement System October 14, 2021 Page ii
+Board of Trustees Maine Public Employees Retirement System October 13, 2022 Page ii